josephbertino/clue_solver/README.md

 # Clue Board Game "Solver"

 ## What Does It Do?
-This is a utility written in Python to help you win at the board game Clue (aka Cluede outside the US).
+This is a utility written in Python to help you win at the board game Clue (aka Cluedo outside the US).

-As you play Clue, whether virtually or in-person, you use the tool to manually enter the details about each successive Turn taken during the game.
-Such Turn details includes the Player who is making a suggestion about the murder, the Player who reveals a card to refute that suggestion (if any), as well as when a Player does not make a suggestion on a given Turn.
+As you play Clue, whether virtually or in-person, use the tool to manually enter the details about each successive Turn taken during the game.
+Turn details includes the Player who is making a suggestion about the murder, the Player who reveals a card to refute that suggestion (if any), as well as when a Player does not make a suggestion on a given Turn.

 This tool keeps track of the cards in your hand, Turn order, and what it knows about the other Players' hands.
-As more details become available with successive Turns, the tool uses deep process of elimination to deduce what other Players are holding.
+As more details become available with successive Turns, the tool uses a deep process of elimination to deduce what other Players are holding.
 With enough Turns, it will be able to deduce the winning Accusation for you... ideally before someone else has!

 Think of this utility as applying the principles of card counting to playing a kid's board/card game.
 Enjoy!